Tax Refunds for PAYE taxpayers

 - Are you now paying the correct amount of pension contribution to give you maximum tax relief?

-- Have you claimed all nursing home expenses paid on behalf of a relative since 2012?
+- Have you claimed all nursing home expenses paid on behalf of a relative?

-- Have you claimed all third level fees and training course fees paid on your behalf or on behalf of a dependant since 2012?
+- Have you claimed all third level fees and training course fees paid on your behalf or on behalf of a dependant?

-- Has your husband or your wife been working since 2012, if so have you been getting the benefit of the double income tax bands?
+- Is your husband or your wife working and if so have you been getting the benefit of the double income tax bands?

 These are just a sample of the areas that might give rise to a tax refund.
 A more complete and comprehensive list will be gone through when we start to review your particular circumstances.